17+ Best Mezcal Brands and Logos

 Craneo Logo

-Craneo Organic Mezcal is a special drink made by David Ravandi, who created 123 Tequila.
-It celebrates the Day of the Dead and sticks to old traditions.
-This mezcal is made from Espadin agave, grown high in Santiago Matatlan, Oaxaca.
+Craneo Organic Mezcal is a special mezcal produced by David Ravandi, who founded 123 Tequila.
+It celebrates the Day of the Dead and adheres to traditional practices.
+This mezcal is made from Espadin agave, grown at high elevations in Santiago Matatlan, Oaxaca.
 It’s organic and has a bit more alcohol than usual, 42%.
 It tastes like a mix of smoky, sweet barbecue, citrus, and other fruits like orange, grapefruit, and banana, with a hint of sugar.
 This mix makes it both sweet and smoky, which many people like.

-Craneo started in November 2016 and is among the few organic mezcals you can find.
-It has a skull on its bottle, inspired by an Aztec goddess, which stands for strength and inspiration.
-The taste combines smoky barbecue with a touch of citrus, including flavors like orange zest and grapefruit.
+Craneo started in November 2016 and is among the few organic mezcals available.
+Its bottle features a skull inspired by an Aztec goddess, symbolizing strength and inspiration.
+The taste combines smoky barbecue with a touch of citrus, including orange zest and grapefruit.
 It’s smooth, not too sweet, and has a smoky smell.

-The logo of Craneo is simple but deep, showing the name in a textured, gray style that reminds you of stone and the long history of mezcal.
-The modern, simple font used for the logo matches the brand’s straightforward and powerful look, showing what Craneo is all about.
+Craneo’s logo is simple yet deep, featuring the name in a textured, gray style that evokes stone and the long history of mezcal.
+The modern, simple font used for the logo aligns with the brand’s straightforward, powerful look, conveying what Craneo is all about.

 Tres Papalote